margaret-jihua/mern_auth/README.md

 # mern_auth

-This a template for auth with frontend react, backend express, and mongoDB
+This a template for authernication with frontend react, backend express, and mongoDB